Waffleboy/IVLE-EEEE/README.md

-# IVLEDownloader written in Python
+# IVLE Downloader written in Python

 As the saying goes, necessity is the mother of invention.
 Yj's original IVLEDownloader did not work for me on Ubuntu 16.04.
 Hence, I wrote this for anyone else who's suffering from the same problem, and cannot live without this amazingly helpful tool.